Dr Daniel Kolubinski

 School/Division:Applied Sciences / Psychology

-Dan Kolubinski is a Lecturer in the Division of Psychology, School of Applied Sciences.
+Dr Dan Kolubinski is a Lecturer in the Division of Psychology, School of Applied Sciences.
 He specialises in the field of mental health, and his main research focus is on the study of metacognition and self-critical rumination.

 Dan’s research has focused primarily on the metacognitive processes involved in self-critical rumination, which explores the beliefs that we hold about our own internal self-critic.
 This has involved developing an understanding of the justifications that we use for beating ourselves up upon making a mistake and identifying the role that the belief that such thoughts are uncontrollable play on levels of self-esteem.
 Methods used encompass various qualitative and quantitative analyses.

 Dan joined LSBU in 2017.
-He is completing his PhD in Psychology at LSBU in 2019 under the supervision of Professor Marcantonio Spada.
+He completed his PhD in Psychology at LSBU in 2019 under the supervision of Professor Marcantonio Spada.
 Prior to working at LSBU, Dan has been working as a Cognitive-Behavioural Therapist and couples therapist since qualifying with his Master of Arts in Counselling Psychology in 2005.

 - Psychology of Feelings